 Last month, Iceland opened the world’s first open-sea beluga whale sanctuary in the secluded Klettsvik Bay.
 The inaugural residents are Little Grey and Little White, 12-year-old female belugas who were taken into captivity as babies from Russia to perform at Shanghai’s Changfeng Ocean World.
 Now, they have completed the 6,000-mile journey from China to Iceland via plane, ferry, and truck, and have finally arrived at the sanctuary.

 The sanctuary is a bay of 344,455 square feet at Heimaey Island, located off the coast of southern Iceland.
-The location was chosen as it resembles the cetacean’s natural subarctic habitat and protected from the elements.
+The location was chosen as it resembles the cetacean’s natural subarctic habitat and is protected from the elements.

 Visitors will be able to take a 30-minute boat trip to the bay to see the animals from a distance, from August 1 to October 30.

-The sanctuary hopes that the project will encourage the release of captive marine animals into open sea sanctuaries and put an end to entertainment shows.
+The sanctuary hopes that the project will encourage the release of captive marine animals into open-sea sanctuaries and put an end to entertainment shows.

 This article was updated on June 20, 2019.